 “The first night at our new home my parents left me a gift on the bed, the Beatles blue & red collections from 1962-1970,” Shira says.
 “Not only did they teach me English, but they changed my life forever.
 I started to sing along and my brother, who is also a musician today, noticed.
 One day he played for me the album Ella & Louie.
 I had it on repeat for a solid year.
 I felt Ella Fitzgerald was healing me with her voice.
 I wanted to do that too, I wanted to heal through music.”

-The Birds of a Feather EP is the first part of a two-part release, fully called Birds of a Feather Flock Together.
-It was recorded live at Diamond Mine Studios (Lady Gaga, Adele, The Black Lips) in Queens, NY.
-Shira and producer Paul Carbonara (Blondie), collaborated with an ace six-piece band, including Grammy-nominated drummer Dan Pugach.
-Shira met Carbonara as a performer in New York’s vibrant theatre community.
-This the second album they have produced together.
-The 1st one being, Till the Sun Comes.
+Shira met producer Paul Carbonara (Blondie) as a performer in New York’s vibrant theatre community.
+After working together on two Off Broadway musicals they went on to record two albums of Shira's music produced by Carbonara along with an ace six-piece band, including Grammy-nominated drummer Dan Pugach.
+The 1st one, Till the Sun Comes and the new EP, Birds of a Feather.
 Together they created a live folk-acoustic sound so raw you could almost hear the wooden floors creaking under their feet.
 Shira calls her sound fairy-folk; infused with her sensational ukulele stylings, her music is reminiscent of powerhouse singer-songwriters like Ingrid Michaelson or Sara Bareilles.

 Shira anticipates that her upcoming songs resonate in the same way first single “Usually” has, about the excitement of something good on the horizon.
 She hopes to share a message of hope, in the same way those first records she owned did for her.